 VPS vs. Cloud Hosting: Customization

 VPS hosting allows complete customization of the website and related applications.
 It provides the client with root access in unmanaged VPS hosting; thus, you can tweak the technical configurations as much as you like.
-Your website will run on its individual operating system instance, but the whole server will run on the same OS.
+Your website will run on its individual operating system instance, but the whole virtual server will run on the same OS.
 So usually, you can’t choose between Linux and Windows after signing up for the hosting plan.

 Cloud hosting also limits the customization area since its operation is distributed among numerous servers.
 However, its liberty to customization is narrower than VPS as there is no root access privilege.
 Nevertheless, you can choose any OS you want from the readily available Windows and Linux clouds.